 - I’d love to see churches and denominations investing more.
 If a church sees someone they’d like to encourage in the ministry, it would be great to see them put some money behind that person.
 Some may say that the denominations can’t afford any more.
 And yet they keep giving raises to some of their highest paid…

-- You don’t have to take on massive debt to go to seminary.
+- You don’t have to take on 30-50k in debt to go to seminary.
 It might mean going slower and finding a job (how about getting a ministry position while in school?), but it can be done.
 Seminary took me 7 years, but I came out of it with no debt despite no scholarship or church help — and that was at Asbury, one of the most expensive.
 You can do it!

 - Is it really fair to throw your debt burdens on the Church after seminary?
 You may say, “It’s the only way for me.”
 First, I’m not convinced.
 Second, even if you convince me, it doesn’t mean that any church is obligated to take you on and pay you more so that you can pay off your loans.

 - Your debt burden limits your options.
 Come out of seminary with significant debt, and you’re not only looking for the right place to serve, but the right place to serve that can also support your debt load.

 - The American Church is changing.
 You may offer incredible leadership to the future of the Church, but it’s quite possible that it will be for little or no pay.
 I celebrate that coming probability, but it makes it more problematic to take on huge debt and assume that a church paycheck will take care of it on the other end.
 This also means that you might be considering developing some other competencies if ministry work doesn’t pay the bills.